cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

        USB Drive
         - A clock will appear on the side; wait for it to disappear

-    This image will save in a new folder on the drive as a `.BPM` file (for which there are converters online to other image types).
+    This image will save in a new folder on the drive as a `.BMP` file (for which there are converters online to other image types).
 Once saved, you can connect the drive to either your own computer or the lab machine to get the image.